pingcap/docs-cn/develop/dev-guide-sample-application-java-spring-boot.md

 ## Next steps

-- Learn more usage of Hibernate from [the documentation of Hibernate](https://hibernate.org/orm/documentation).
 - Learn more usage about the third-party libraries and frameworks used in this document, refer to their official documentation:

     - [The documentation of Spring Framework](https://spring.io/projects/spring-framework)